arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 <img src="<%= src_original("keep-your-team-up-to-date-on-production-data-changes/slack-notifications.png") %>" width="100%">

-Check also Kuba's <a href="https://blog.arkency.com/decorate-your-runner-session-like-a-pro/">blog post</a> if you want to enhance your Rails runner sessions.
+### Check also Kuba's <a href="https://blog.arkency.com/decorate-your-runner-session-like-a-pro/">blog post</a> to know how to do a similar thing with rails runner sessions.